Frequently Asked Questions about Advance Parole

 Q: Does Advance Parole guarantee admission into the United States?

-A: No. Like a visa to the U.S., Advance Parole, does not guarantee admission into the United States.
+A: No, similar to a visa to the U.S., Advance Parole, does not guarantee admission into the United States.
 Aliens who have obtained Advance Parole are still subject to the inspection process at the port of entry.

 Q: Can travel abroad still have severe consequences for certain aliens, even if they have obtained Advance Parole?

-Under the Illegal Immigration Reform and Immigrant Responsibility Act of 1996, aliens who depart the United States after accruing certain periods of unlawful presence in the United States can be barred from admission, even if they have obtained Advance Parole.
-Those aliens who are unlawfully present in the United States for 180 days but less than one year become inadmissible for three years; those who are unlawfully present for more than one year become inadmissible for 10 years.
+Under the Illegal Immigration Reform and Immigrant Responsibility Act of 1996, aliens who depart the United States after accruing certain periods of unlawful presence in the United States can be barred from admission according to the 3/10 year ban, even if they have obtained Advance Parole.
+Under the 3/10 year ban, aliens who are unlawfully present in the United States for 180 days but less than one year become inadmissible for three years; those who are unlawfully present for more than one year become inadmissible for 10 years.

 Aliens who have concerns about their admissibility should contact an immigration attorney before making foreign travel plans.